scpike/enigma/README.md

 Ruby client for the enigma api located at https://app.enigma.io/api.
 Supports ruby >= 1.9.3

-Note that you need api key to use their api.
+Note that you need an api key to use their api.

 [![Build Status](https://travis-ci.org/scpike/enigma.png?branch=master)](https://travis-ci.org/scpike/enigma)